lix-pm/lix.client/README.md

 This will make sure lix installs its packages every time npm or yarn installs their packages.

+## Where does lix store its cache?

+> It's adviced to not manually modify anything inside the cache folder of lix.

+On Windows: `%AppData%\haxe\`.
+Here you can find the stored Haxe compiler versions, the cached haxelibs and other downloads.

 ## Help and support

 If you find a bug or have an issue, please [file an issue on GitHub](https://github.com/lix-pm/lix.client/issues/new).